autotelic/fastify-openapi-autoload/README.md

-# Fastify OpenAPI Autoload Documentation
+# Fastify OpenAPI Autoload

 The `fastify-openapi-autoload` plugin is a tool for building API servers with Fastify, leveraging OpenAPI specifications.
-It integrates [`fastify-openapi-glue`](https://github.com/seriousme/fastify-openapi-glue) for handling OpenAPI specs and [`@fastify/autoload`](https://github.com/fastify/fastify-autoload) for auto-loading route handlers, streamlining the API setup process.
+It integrates [`fastify-openapi-glue`](https://github.com/seriousme/fastify-openapi-glue) for handling OpenAPI specs and [`@fastify/autoload`](https://github.com/fastify/fastify-autoload) for auto-loading route handlers.

 ## Features